Claire Wong

 Claire Wong is a Singaporean-Malaysian actor, director, producer, and filmmaker.
 She is the co-founder and Joint Artistic Director and Producer of Checkpoint Theatre.
 Wong writes, directs, produces, and acts for the stage and for the camera.
 She has received training in both Asian and Western performing arts and obtained her post-graduate degree, a Master of Fine Arts (MFA), from Columbia University.
 Wong's producing and directing credits include: Huzir Sulaiman's The Last Bull: A Life in Flamenco (Singapore Arts Festival, now Singapore Festival of Arts (SIFA) Commission, 2016), Occupation (2012) and The Weight of Silk on Skin (2011); Faith Ng's Normal (2017, 2015), For Better or for Worse (2013) and wo(men) (2010); Joel Tan's The Way We Go (2014).
 Her play Recalling Mother which was co-written and co-directed with Noorlinah Mohamed, recently played at Esplanade's The Studios (Singapore, 2016) and at the Brisbane and OzAsia Festivals (Australia, 2016 and 2017).

 Wong holds a law degree from the National University of Singapore, and practised litigation and corporate law.
 She is also the co-founder and Senior Consultant of Studio Wong Huzir, a creative consultancy.

 Early life and education

 Wong was born in Penang, Malaysia to a police officer father and housewife mother and grew up in Kuala Lumpur when her father was assigned to work at the police headquarters there.
 She was the youngest of five children in the family.

+Her siblings include former The Star group chief editor June Wong.

 In high school, Wong represented Selangor state in badminton competitions and was appointed the president of the literary, drama and debate society.
 Upon her graduation, she stayed with her relatives in Singapore and attended National Junior College.
 She studied the sciences and took part in school plays to further her interest in drama.
 Wong studied law at the National University of Singapore and obtained her Master of Fine Arts in theatre at Columbia University in New York.